mittelmanjournal/ProFootballReferenceScraper/README.md

 No longer building here.
 This was the means by which I collected data for my NFL AI Prediction model.
-You can see my final product for the model in this repo
+You can see my final product for the model here: NFL-Neural-Network-Project https://github.com/mittelmanjournal/NFL-Neural-Network-Project (only 1000 of the 5200 rows I collected are provided)